Patients who wish to do so can participate in a clinical study. Here is a list of the current studies :

 - Spotlight (ASTELLAS): Phase III, global, multi-centre, double-blind, randomised, efficacy study of zolbetuximab (IMAB362) plus mFOLFOX6 compared to placebo plus mFOLFOX6 as 1steline treatment in patients with claudin (CLDN)18.2 positive, HER2-negative, locally advanced non-resectable or metastatic gastric or junction adenocarcinoma.

-- LEAD-IN Folicolor trial (UZA): Detection of progressive disease in metastatic colorectal cancer patients by NPY methylation in liquid biopsies.
+- Folicolor trial (UZA): Follow-up of treatment response using blood samples in metastatic colorectal cancer patients.

 - LATTICE (BMS): A randomised, double-blind, placebo-controlled phase II study on the safety and efficacy of BMS-986165 in test subjects with moderate-to-severe Crohn's disease.

 - Sequence M20-259 (Abbvie): A phase III, multicentric, randomised, efficacy assessor-blinded study of Risankizumab compared to Ustekinumab for the treatment of adult subjects with moderate to severe Crohn’s Disease who have failed anti-TNF therapy.